chaosvector/vim-business-model-canvas/README.md

 # Business Model Canvas for Vim

-Enjoy iterating your kick-ass business model in your favorite text editor.
+Enjoy iterating your kickass business model in your favorite text editor.

 > This is my first (usefull) public repository on github.
 Feedback is much appreciated.